 Remember that people come to your website to read the content.
 This means that typography has a significant impact on how successful your website is.

 The first thing you have to do is to make sure that the background enhances the foreground.
 By doing this, user’s learning curve is going to be more efficient.
 The user is not going to have a problem with finding other elements on the page.
-That’s how you get user engagement!
+That’s how you get a user engaged!